 What is Prescript Assist?

-Prescript Assist is a popular probiotic supplement in the paleo community because it’s marketed as following ancestral principles.
+Prescript Assist is a popular probiotic supplement that is marketed as following ancestral principles.
 The claim is that this product contains microorganisms found in soil, which are “natural” and what our ancestors consumed with their unwashed produce.
-Some of the claims of this product are the following:
+Hence, the claim is that we’ve evolved with these microorganisms.
+Some of the other claims of this product are the following:

-- It can survive the harsh conditions of the gastrointestinal tract
+It (the formulation) can survive the harsh conditions of the gastrointestinal tract

 Wow!
 The product seems like a miracle that addresses so many difficulties encountered by lactic-acid bacteria probiotics.
+The formulation has also changed in the past few years.
 The old Prescript Assist formula had 29 species of “soil-based organisms,” the new formula has 28, with several new species replacing old ones.
 Here are some of the microbes that are included in it:

 |Old Formula||New Formula|

 |Acinetobacter calcoaceticus||Azotobacter vinelandii|